wilmoore/require-grunt-configs/Readme.md

         └── uglify.js
         └── watch.js

-In order to load the above configuration files, in your [Gruntfile][after]:
+In order to load the above configuration files, in your [Gruntfile][after] add:

     require('require-grunt-configs')(grunt, 'grunt/conf')